 So sometimes feeding yourself consists of putting enough fuel in your body so that moving is still an option on the table.
 This generally means that there will be lots of coffee, and meal time is quick and to the point.
 Sometimes that means you eat frozen pizza twice in one week.
-If the pizza has vegetables that counts as balance, right?
 Last week was kind of like that, we rotated between salad with grilled chicken one night then frozen pizza the next.
 And repeat.

 Sunday was finally a day when I had enough energy/time to get in the kitchen and actually make some things happen that required more attention than dump and stir.
 And what happened was a spinach pie with a bacon lattice top.

 I’m sure you’re thinking “whoa. over the top. chill out and get off Pinterest” because who in their right mind basket weaves bacon?
 What kind of crazy perfectionist takes the time to do that?